drunkONdata/display_sense/README.md

 Finally, configure an Amazon SQS queue.
 Amazon SQS moves data between distributed application components and helps you decouple these components.
 Please see the [SQS documentation](https://aws.amazon.com/sqs/getting-started/) for configuring a queue.

+### Connecting to the Dashboard

+1. After forking and cloning this repository navigate to the repository and run the command `brew services start mongodb`.

+2. Run the command `python rekognition/video_analytics.py`

+3. Run `python app.py`

+4. Open your browser window and go to the url https://0.0.0.0:8080/

+5. Enjoy the dashboard!
+When done, go back to the command line interface and press `ctrl + c` to quit the app.

 ## Future Work